Scarface: The World Is Yours: Cancelled sequels

 In July 2005, Vivendi president Phil O'Neil intimated there were plans to turn Scarface into a multigame franchise, saying "a Scarface 2, a Scarface 3, a Scarface 4, and consecutive iterations of that product [are] a really important component of what we're trying to do here."
 When the rights to the property were transferred to Activision Blizzard on July 10, 2008, however, Scarface 2 was not included in their list of upcoming games.
-Although the rights were later transferred back to Universal Pictures, no further news was heard.
+Although, the rights were later transferred back to Universal Pictures, no further news was heard.
 On June 23, 2022, gameplay footage of Scarface 2 was leaked by YouTuber Mafia Game Videos showing the game in a pre-alpha state.
 The game was meant to take place in Las Vegas.

 Planned re-release

 On October 22, 2025, a group claiming to be Hong Kong-based publisher EC Digital announced plans to re-release the game on Steam and the Epic Games Store, though it was reportedly released earlier than its intended date and was quickly delisted from storefronts.
 Gaming news sites have noted the suspicious circumstances surrounding both the re-release and the entity responsible, and also reported that the re-release incorporated the fan-made patches "SilentPatch" by Silent and "FusionFix" without the original authors' permission, as well as AI upscaled art assets as downloadable content.
-Silent also expressed concerns about the legality of the re-release on a Bluesky post, stating, "I KNOW that the holder of the Scarface license wasn't willing to re-release the game, so this is suspect."
+Silent also expressed concern about the legality of the re-release in a Twitter (now known as X) post, stating, "I KNOW that the holder of the Scarface license wasn't willing to re-release the game, so this is suspect."